7 Best Gym Shoes in 2023

 What makes it the best?

-Both the heel counter and the base of the shoe moved quite smoothly with our feet, especially when we did agility workouts.
+Both the heel counter and the base of the NB Minimus TR moved quite smoothly with our feet, especially when we did agility workouts.
 When we assessed these features in the lab, we learned why.
 After multiple squeezes, the heel counter got a score of 2 out of 5 for stiffness.
 The base, for its part, also got a 2 out of 5 for resistance after aggressively twisting it.

 While a lot of flexibility was good for athletics, it spelled doom for serious lifting.
 Gym rats whose regimen is lifting-based should look for a better alternative.